HarishBaki/CI2024/README.md

         -   Options for nTrials (number of trials for hyperparameter tuning via random search)
         -   Test dates range,
         -   Test location,
-        -   Experimental indice.
+        -   Experimental indice (8 in our case).
     -   The indices of target variables you want to train, in squre brackets seperated by comma
     -   The ensemble number
 3. An example of execution is

     ` python TabNet_multioutput.py "config.yaml" "[0,1,2,3,4]" "0" `
-    - Here, the training instructions are provided through config.yaml
+    - Here, the training instructions are provided through config.yaml.
+Since the nTrials is set 100 within config.yaml, it will run for 100 trials
     - It trains for all the target variables, that are the Chebyshev coefficients from C0 to C4
     - The training ensemble indice is 0

+4. Once the training finishes for the ensemble run, the best trained model out of the trials and the corresponding min_max_scaler are saved in trained_models/models_8th_set/Ens_0/
-4. In addition, a bash script is provided `run_all_TabNet.sh`, which can run 9 ensemble runs in parallel.
+5. To run all the 10 ensembles with single file, and utilize the computational facility by running trials in parallel, a bash script is provided `run_all_TabNet.sh`, which can run 10 ensemble runs (from 0 to 9).

+### Reproducing figures
-5. The CI2024_plots notebook provides some illustrations used for the publication.
+5. The CI2024_plots notebook is used to create illustrations for the publication.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature`
-5. Submit a pull request

 ## Contact